 1. HRM is concerned with the most effective use of people to achieveand individual goals.
-2. Good human resource practices can help in best people in the organization.
-3means that organization are becoming more heterogeneous in terms of age gender, race, and ethnicity.
+2. Good human resource practices can help in 3means that organization are becoming more heterogeneous in terms of age gender, race, and ethnicity.
 4. It is also pointed out that top management as well as employees do not whole-heartedly cooperate with thein implementing various new techniques.
 5is nothing but a systematic analysis and breakdown of work into its smallest mechanical elements and rearranging them into their most efficient combination.